Exawind/exawind-builder/doc/source/reference.rst

 Trilinos
 ~~~~~~~~

-Trilinos uses :envvar:`ENABLE_OPENMP` and :envvar:`BLASLIB` if configured.
+Trilinos uses :envvar:`ENABLE_OPENMP`, :envvar:`ENABLE_CUDA` and
-OpenMP is enabled by default, and CMake attempts to automatically detect
+:envvar:`BLASLIB` if configured.
+OpenMP is enabled by default, and CMake
-BLAS/LAPACK.
+attempts to automatically detect BLAS/LAPACK.

 HYPRE